griestopf/Visual2/content/schedule/day_05_retopology/_index.md

 ![2 → 4 transition](day_05_2_to_4_transision.png)

 This can easily be expanded to a 2 → 6 transition by adding a second lane to the inner U-turn quad flow.
+As a result this transition contains a rare case where a pole with six connecting edges is acceptable (assignment: find it!).

 ![2 → 6 transition](day_05_2_to_6_transision.png)

-As an example for a transition between odd numbers the following image simultaneously shows a 1→3 transistion which can be seen as the kernel of a 3→5 transition.
+As an example for a transition between odd numbers the following image simultaneously shows a 1→3 transition which can be seen as the kernel of a 3→5 transition.

 ![3→5 transition](day_05_3_to_5_transision.png)

+#### TODO: 3-Poles at Caps and Lids

+#### TODO: 5-Poles at Extrusions and Extremities

+#### TODO: Use Grid Fill for Caps